Aérospatiale/Alenia ATR42 & ATR72

 The Italian navy operates an anti-submarine warfare (ASW) version of the ATR72-600, designated P-72A.
 It is a boom extending from the tailcone and various bulges under the fuselage, as well as hard points for torpedos under the front fuselage.

 Another military version is the maritime patrol variant, called P-72B in Italian service with the Guardia di Finanza.
 This has just a radar bulge under the front fuselage as an external feature.
 Other operators of the patrol version of the ATR72-500 and -600 are Pakistan and Turkey.

 This is a newly built cargo version of the ATR72-600.
 It has never had cabin windows, so no plugs are visible.
 Also the cargo door is wider than on the passenger ATR72-600, making it easy to distinguish it from possible future cargo conversions of the ATR72-500/600.

 The aircraft that looks most like an ATR42 is the IPTN N250 pictured here.
 It has a similar short landing gear and cockpit windows, but has oval cabin windows.
 Also it has a normal dorsal fin instead of the two-step dorsal fin of the ATR. (photo WikiMedia/Eka viation)

-The Dornier 328-100 has the same pointy tail cone and short landing gear as the ATR42, but has oval cabin windows and four instead of six cockpit windows.
+The smaller Dornier 328-100 has a similar tail cone (even more pointed) and short landing gear as the ATR42, but has oval cabin windows and four instead of six cockpit windows.
 Also note the streamline body on top of the fuselage.